NicoVogel/docker-extension/README.md

 4. The abbriviations

 The default docker commands are:
-`builder, config, container, context, image, images, network, node, plugin, secret, service, stack, swarm, system, trust, volume, rmi`
+`builder, config, container, context, image, images, network, node, plugin, secret, service, stack, swarm, system, trust, volume, rmi, pull, build`

 So if you define an abbriviation which has the same keyword as a custom command, then it will never be executed.